jorgecarleitao/arrow2/guide/src/high_level.md

 ## Vectorized operations

 One of the main advantages of the arrow format and its memory layout is that it often enables SIMD.
-For example, an unary operation `op` on a `PrimitiveArray` is likely auto-vectorized on the following code:
+For example, an unary operation `op` on a `PrimitiveArray` likely emits SIMD instructions on the following code:

 ```rust
 # use arrow2::buffer::Buffer;